Lebanon: America's Proxy Front (2023–Present)

 Hezbollah Secretary-General (1992-2024)

-Led Hezbollah for 32 years, transforming it from a militia into a political-military organization with significant Lebanese political power.
-Assassinated by Israel on September 27, 2024 in a massive airstrike on Beirut.
+Led Hezbollah for 32 years, transforming it from a militia into the most powerful non-state military force in the Middle East with significant Lebanese political power.
+Built arsenal from 15,000 to 150,000 rockets.
+Assassinated by Israel on September 27, 2024 in a strike that dropped 80+ bunker-buster bombs on Beirut.

 Benjamin Netanyahu